Ten Questions for Howard Limbert

 There are many to choose from but I’d probably say leading an exploration of Hang Son Doong with the British Cave Research Association in 2009/10.
 The cave had been discovered by a local man back in 1991 but it was the first time it had been properly surveyed.
 It is quite exciting that even today it is possible to find a new wonder of the world.

 What makes Hang Son Doong so special?

-Its scale and beauty – it is a staggering 200 metres wide, 150 metres high and 9 kilometres long.
+Its scale and beauty — it is a staggering 200 meters wide, 150 meters high and 9 kilometers long.